shapeshed/jekyll.shapeshed.com/_posts/2007-02-13-bored_by_web_20_design.md

 ---
 layout: post
 title: Bored by Web 2.0 Design
-excerpt: "Glossy buttons, reflective logos and beta buttons are everywhere.
+description: "Glossy buttons, reflective logos and beta buttons are everywhere.
 Designers have become magpies taking anything shiny and using it without thinking whether it makes a website better. "
 categories: [Opinion, Design]
 ---
 ## Web 2.0 design